 There are many factors that affect the migration duration.
-No common calculation method can be used to evaluate the migration duration.
+No common method can be used to calculate the migration duration.
+You can evaluate the migration duration by referring to Real-Time Synchronization Specification Description.
 You are advised to create a test task in an environment with the same specifications, load, network configuration, and data model as the instance to be migrated to evaluate the migration duration.